-The majority of the focal follow surveys conducted consisted of small group sizes (Figure 5-55).
-Focal groups comprised of two or fewer individuals accounted for 202 of the 397 focal follow surveys conducted (51%).
-Groups comprised of two or fewer individuals accounted for 167 of the 321 surveys undertaken when vessels were not present within the 5 km exposure cut-off (52%), and for 40 of the 86 surveys that were undertaken when no vessels were present (47%).
-Note that because vessel exposure is limited to a defined spatial zone (i.e., <5 km from the focal group), many of the focal follow surveys collected data during both vessel exposure and non-exposure periods.
-Groups larger than ten narwhal were recorded during 19 of the focal follow surveys; four in 2020 (maximum group sizes of 11 [two follows] and 13 [two follows]), three in 2021 (maximum group sizes of 11, 12, and 18 individuals), and 12 in 2022 (maximum group sizes ranging between 11 [five follows] and 23 [two follows]).
-In the absence of vessels, the median value of maximal group size was two narwhal, and the mean group size was 3.5 narwhal (SD of 3.3 narwhal).
-When vessels were present, the median value of maximal group sizes were larger than those recorded in both 2020 and 2021, with four focal follow surveys having group sizes >18 individuals.
-More groups of larger sizes (≥7 narwhal) were recorded in 2021 compared to 2020.
-These results should be interpreted with caution, however, due to non-random selection of focal groups (i.e., from 2021 onward, focus was placed on following mother-immature pairs) and due to the statistics above not being summarized by group type.
+The majority of the focal follow surveys conducted consisted of small group sizes (Figure 5-63).
+Focal groups of one or two individuals accounted for 211 of the 412 focal follow surveys conducted (51%).
+Groups of one or two individuals accounted for 176 of the 335 surveys undertaken when vessels were not present within the 5 km exposure cut-off (53%), and for 40 of the 87 surveys that were undertaken when no vessels were present (46%).
+Because vessel exposure is limited to a defined spatial zone (i.e., <5 km from the focal group), many of the focal follow surveys collected data during both vessel exposure and non-exposure periods.
+Groups larger than 10 narwhal were recorded during 20 of the focal follow surveys; four in 2020 (maximum group sizes of 11-13 individuals), three in 2021 (maximum group sizes of 11-18 individuals), 12 in 2022 (maximum group sizes of 11-

+23), and one in 2023 (11 individuals).
+In the absence of vessels, the median value of maximum group size was two narwhal, and the mean group size was 3.5 narwhal (SD of 3.2 narwhal).
+When vessels were present, the median value of maximal group size was three narwhal, and the mean group size was 3.8 narwhal (SD of 3.7 narwhal).
+In 2023, recorded group sizes were similar to those recorded in 2020-2022 (Figure 5-63).
+Conclusions about the overall effect of vessels on group size should not be drawn from these data summaries due to non-random selection of focal groups (i.e., from 2021 onward, focus was placed on following mother-immature pairs) and due to the statistics above not being summarized by group type.
 The statistical analysis of group size below did incorporate a group type effect, and hence was not affected by the non-random selection of groups.

-Mixed groups with immatures tended to be larger than other group types, followed by mixed groups without immatures, mother-immature pairs and adult-only groups (Figure 5-55).
-In the absence of vessels, mixed groups with immatures had an average maximum group size of 5.5 individuals, compared with 4.5 individuals for mixed groups without immatures, 2.3 individuals for mother-immature pairs, and 2.5 individuals for adult-only groups.
-Maximum group size of adult groups increased slightly with vessel distance (for example, increasing from 2.3 individuals at 1 to 2 km to 3.2 individuals at 4 to 5 km).
-In comparison, maximum group size of mixed groups without immatures decreased with distance from vessel, from 3.8 individuals at 1 to 2 km to 2.4 individuals at 4 to 5 km from vessels.
-Lone immature focal follow surveys were typically comprised of a single immature (36 of 39 focal follow surveys with lone immatures).
+Mixed groups with immatures tended to be larger than other group types, followed by mixed groups without immatures, mother-immature pairs and adult-only groups (Figure 5-64).
+In the absence of vessels, mixed groups with immatures had an average maximum group size of 5.4 individuals, compared with 4.4 individuals for mixed groups without immatures, 2.4 individuals for mother-immature pairs, and 2.5 individuals for adult-only groups.
+Maximum group size of adult groups increased slightly with vessel distance (for example, increasing from 2.3 individuals at 1-2 km to 3.2 individuals at 4-5 km).
+In comparison, maximum group size of mixed groups without immatures decreased with distance from vessel, from 3.8 individuals at 1-2 km to 2.4 individuals at 4-5 km from vessels.
+Lone immature focal follow surveys were typically of a single immature (38 of 41 focal follow surveys with lone immatures).

-Figure 5-54: Maximum narwhal group size during focal follow surveys relative to vessel presence, 2020-2022.
+Figure 5-63: Maximum narwhal group size during focal follow surveys relative to vessel presence, 2020-2023.
+During the single 2023 focal follow with a vessel present within 5 km from the group, maximum group size was 11 individuals.
+Sample size is shown as the number of unique focal follows.

-Figure 5-55: Average of maximum narwhal group size during focal follow surveys relative to distance from vessel in 2020-2022, presented by group type.
+Figure 5-64: Average of maximum narwhal group size during focal follow surveys relative to distance from vessel in 2020-2023, presented by group type.